 Camping at Salisbury Beach State Park

 The campground at Salisbury Beach is large.
 There are 484 campsites and they are arranged in a layout that resembles a small town - complete with lettered streets!
-Do realize that this is not the place to camp if you want to experience an overnight stay in a secluded campsite (you have some other options in local private campgrounds, but none are located adjacent to the beach).
-But if that doesn't bother you, this is great place to stay if what you want to spend time at the beach.
-While the campsites are not right on or adjacent to the beach, it is only a short walk from your campsite to the ocean.
+Do realize that this is not the place to camp if you want to experience an overnight stay in a secluded campsite.
+There are other options available for more spacious campground sites at local private campgrounds but none of these are located adjacent to the beach.
+At Salisbury Beach it is just a short walk of a few minutes from your campsite to the ocean.
+If you don't mind the close quarters - and plenty of folks like this kind of camping as it offers a lot of opprtunity to meet new people - this is great place to stay if what you want to spend time at the beach.

 You can jump to any of the topics listed below by clicking on any link or just scroll down to take a look at all the camping information.

 - Camping season / check-in and check-out times